WolfOfTinStreet/MTG_Ecommerce/README.md

 8. Decklist_Collector.R
    <- Review daily outputs from Wizards of the Coast to gauge player demand.
    =======

-9. Updated_Cron_Scrape.R
-   <- Will provide all base data sets that others will utilize.
-Scrapes the desired sites and returns the pricing, buylist, and inventory levels.

-10. Market_Values.R
-    <- Demonstrates the Average Card Value in all major formats.

-11. Arima_Attempt.R
-    <- Forecasting algorithms, Arima, Holts-Winter, and Feed Forward Neural Network for forecasting Buylist offers a week in advance.
-You will need the supplamental CSV provided altered to the start date of your data collection.

-12. CK_Closed_System.R
-    <- Deep dive into Cardkingdom Deconstructing their throughput algorithm

-13. Tokyo.R
-    <- Review Eastern Markets for global arbitrage opportunities

-14. Scryfall_Acquisition.R & mtgjson_acquisition.R
-    <- Obtains base level card information for connecting scrapes between all websites. mtgjson vastly outperforms scryfall in terms of time to complete, but the option is yours.

-15. Bigquery_upload.R
-    <- Transfer data from CSV trees to Bigquery Database

-16. Decklist_Collector.R
-    <- Review daily outputs from Wizards of the Coast to gauge player demand.
     > > > > > > > Use markdown in readme